Jeunese/jeunese.github.io/docs/docs-as-code.md

 1. Install Git and create a GitHub account.
 1. Create a new (remote) repo in GitHub.
-1. Copy your repo to your local computer (using `git clone`).
+1. Copy (`clone`) your repo to your local computer.
 1. Modify files in your local repo and track changes using commits with Git.
-1. Push your changes back to git.
+1. Push your changes back to Git.
 1. Create a Pull Request (PR) and merge your changes with your remote repo.

 **Managing content with Git**